pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 * Is the exec-flag set and was the SD Card re-mounted or the device restarted afterwards?
 * Is the Axis device behind a proxy and the proxy-values not set?
 * Is the Axis device located on a protected network with no Internet Access?
-* Does the Axis device have a valid Default Eouter set?
+* Does the Axis device have a valid Default Router set?
 (Typically set by DHCP)
 * Does the Axis device have a valid DNS Server?
 (Typically set by DHCP)

 ## Updating Node-RED